ninchat/ninchat-nodejs/Bot.md

 ```

 The current chat will end automatically (the `end` event is emitted), and the
-customer will be placed the specified queue.
+customer will be placed in the specified queue.
 The queue must have been
-whitelisted as a possible target queue via Ninchat queue settings UI.
+whitelisted as a possible transfer target via Ninchat queue settings UI.

 The bot can make its transfer decision based on the state of the target queue
 (or queues):